rajverma1985/HTML_Personal_Blog/README.md

 - <a> anchors

 ### IMP positions attrib in styling are absolute, relative and fixed(this helps fix the position when other elements can move)

+- New info to be added
+- add experience
+- add skills